The motorcycle industry is constantly evolving, which b […]

 Springs allow a motorcycle wheel to move independently from the chassis, and dampers control and manage the movement of the spring.
 A motorcycle-riding only on springs would bounce continuously and dangerously after every road impact.

 Springs are coiled steel wires that compress or stretch when acted upon by an external force.
-Spring rate is the measurement of force required to compress it a certain distance, which is typically measured in pounds per inch.
+Spring rate is the measurement of the force required to compress it a certain distance, which is typically measured in pounds per inch.
 Spring rate varies with material thickness and the number of coils.
 Heavier duty springs will have relatively thicker coils spaced further apart from one another.

 Linear rate springs offer consistent resistance throughout spring travel.
 If 10 pounds will compress the spring one inch, 20 pounds would compress it two inches, and so on.